alphagov/publishing-api/docs/api.md

 - `action` *(optional)*
   - Specify what action type to filter for
   - If omitted, returns all actions
+- `from` *(optional)*
+  - Filter for actions created after that particular datetime
+  - If omitted, returns actions for all time

 ## `GET /v2/content/:content_id/host-content`